All Episodes

 Thank you.

-Um, I wanted to expound on your point earlier about uh why so many people in this country now seem to grow up with the impression that that they hate this country and and and they and they have this uh they seem to have this impression of the country from from early on.
+I wanted to expound on your point earlier about why so many people in this country now seem to grow up with the impression that they hate this country and they seem to have this impression of the country from early on.

-And I think the uh the the way you answer that question is you have to look at how people in this country look at rich people.
+And I think the way you answer that question is you have to look at how people in this country look at rich people.

 Right, you mean like the Kennedys.